Money Saving Pages

 • Sign up for Medicare at the right time.
 Missing the deadline could cost a lot in late penalties, which would be added to your premiums for all future years you apply for Medicare.

 • Find health programs that reduce Medicare costs.
 If your income is low, you may qualify for a Medicare Savings Program (under which states pay premiums and other expenses) and/or low-cost drug coverage under Part D's Extra Help program.
-Details on Medical Savings Accounts.
+See details on medical and health savings accounts and the Premium Tax Credit that can help save you money.

 • Take your medications regularly.
 Many expensive hospital visits are for conditions (asthma, high blood pressure, etc.) that were managed well with medications until they worsened when patients skipped doses.